 11. A People who Uphold Family Life

 We recognise that family life can occur in a variety of forms: adults and children, adults only, or persons living alone.
-In our Church communities, therefore, we strive to bring ministry to all those who participate so they experience love and caring in the atmosphere of an extended family.
+In our spiritual communities, therefore, we strive to bring ministry to all those who participate so they experience love and caring in the atmosphere of an extended family.
 It is our aim to reflect all that is worthwhile in family life as persons of all ages share together in Christian fellowship.

 12. A People who Value Children